 Restaurants have access to valuable past ordering data which they can use for making recommendations for dishes they would be interested in, thereby providing a more personalized experience.

 2. Operations and Supply Chain

-Big data gives businesses access to micro-level information that wouldn’t otherwise be recorded, for example sensors and barcodes to track food from farms to homes.
-Supply chain optimization using big data technologies can open doors to higher preservation levels, lesser spoilage due to supply chain inefficiencies and fresh food for the consumers every time.
+Big Data Analytics gives businesses access to micro-level information that wouldn’t otherwise be recorded, for example, sensors and barcodes to track food from farms to homes.
+Supply chain optimization using big data technologies can open doors to higher preservation levels, lesser spoilage due to supply chain inefficiencies, and fresh food for the consumers every time.